How Realtors Can Take Advantage of Smart Home Technology to Win More Listings and Close Faster

 While listing agents focus on presentation, a buyer's agent equipped with smart home knowledge can uncover hidden value, identify potential liabilities, and gain a significant negotiating advantage.
 By looking beyond the "wow" factor, you can provide a deeper level of service and guide your clients toward a truly intelligent investment.

-Assessing the Smart Home Landscape: Opportunity vs. Liability
+Assessing the Smart Home Market: Opportunity vs. Liability

 Not all smart homes are created equal.
 Your role is to differentiate between a genuinely enhanced property and one with superficial or problematic tech.